Knowledge base

 2. Add a domain name or subdomain to manually specify the domain name or subdomain to use (ideal if the domain name is hosted elsewhere).

-3. Purchase a new domain name (see prerequisites above).
+3. Buy a new domain name (see prerequisites above).

 a: The domain exists within the Organization